karanpratapsingh/system-design/README.md

 - **Complexity**: Sharding increases the complexity of the system in general.
 - **Joins across shards**: Once a database is partitioned and spread across multiple machines it is often not feasible to perform joins that span multiple database shards.
 Such joins will not be performance efficient since data has to be retrieved from multiple servers.
-- **Rebalancing**: If the data distribution is not uniform or there is a lot of load on a single shard, in such cases we have to rebalance our shards so that the requests are as equally distributed among the shards as possible.
+- **Rebalancing**: If the data distribution is not uniform or there is a lot of load on a single shard, in such cases, we have to rebalance our shards so that the requests are as equally distributed among the shards as possible.

 ## When to use sharding?

-Here are some reasons where sharding might be the right choice:
+Here are some reasons why sharding might be the right choice:

 - Leveraging existing hardware instead of high-end machines.
 - Maintain data in distinct geographic regions.